mmcc007/todo/README.md

 #  CICD for Flutter

+CICD is 'Continous Interation and Continous Delivery'.
+It is the idea of allowing developers to focus on developing and reducing time spent on repetitive tasks, such as testing and delivery thru automation.
+For more details see ([CICD](https://en.wikipedia.org/wiki/CI/CD)).

-This is a slightly opinionated approach to CICD that seems to match well with flutter.
+This is a slightly opinionated approach to CICD that seems to match well with Flutter.

-The idea is to do all development in a `dev` branch and when ready for beta, do a beta release to both `Google Play Console` and `App Store Connect`.
+The idea of this implementation of CICD is to do all development in a `dev` branch and when ready for beta, do a beta release to both `Google Play Console` and `App Store Connect`.

 Each time a new beta is ready, a 'start beta' command is issued and a new beta is started